 Column 1 of Table 7.1 defines the goal as "evaluation of sustainability of CBDWS," which is linked with the evaluation of the components (or subsystems) presented in Column 2.
-These components are based on related factors (Column 4), and each factor consists of certain sub-factors (Column 6).
+These components are based on related factors (Column 4), and each factor consists of a specific number of subfactors (Column 6).
 Columns 3, 5 and 7 present the weight of each element (in the same row).
-Evaluation in the field starts with the sub-factors at the lower end of the hierarchy.
-The status of the sub-factors in Column 8 is estimated as they exist on the day of evaluation -- on a scale of zero to 100% where zero shows a non-existence or absolute non-functionality, while 100% shows perfect conditions for that particular sub-factor.
-The status of each subfactor is evaluated independently by considering each sub-factor to be a sub-system of the main CBDWS.
-The sustainability score for each subfactor is then calculated as a product of weight and the status of that subfactor (Column 9).
+Evaluation in the field starts with the consideration of sub-factors at the lower end of the hierarchy.
+The status of the sub-factors in Column 8 is estimated as they exist on the day of evaluation -- on a scale of zero to 100% where zero shows a non-existence or absolute nonfunctionality of the sub-factor, while 100% reflects perfect conditions for it.
+The status of each sub-factor is evaluated independently by considering it to be a sub-system of the main CBDWS.
+The sustainability score for each sub-factor is then calculated as product of the weight and the status of that sub-factor (Column 9).
 The results in Column 10 accumulate the score for all sub-factors for each component to determine the component sustainability (CS).
 The overall sustainability (OS) is then evaluated by summation of all CS values.
-Equations 7.1 and 7.2 show the relationships for CS and OS, respectively, as follows:
+Equations 7.1 and 7.2 show the relationships for CS and OS, respectively, as: